Athenry Castle Travel Tips:

-Athenry Castle: A 13th Century Defensive Structure with a Rich Irish History
+Experience a 13th Century Defensive Structure with a Rich Irish History

-The historic castle is easily accessed from the Dublin Airport simply by following road signs to Galway.
+These Athenry Castle travel tips are our latest contribution to your virtual tour of the castles of Ireland.
+The castle is nestled in Galway County, and part of the Connacht Province.
+It is easily accessed from the Dublin Airport simply by following road signs to Galway.

 Shortly before you arrive in Galway via the M6, you'll take Exit 17 and drive just a few miles before arriving at this grand 13th century structure.